Cristian-Baldenegro/LundPlane_LLR/README.md

 ```root -l ProcessedTree_data.C ```
 ```ProcessedTree_data t; t.Loop()```

 The output file "output.root" contains histograms with basic dijet distributions and angularities.
-The input file is fetched in ```ProcessedTree_data.h```.
+The DATA.root input file must be fetched in ```ProcessedTree_data.h```.

 Once you make sure that you are able to run over single miniAOD files, we can move on to executing crab jobs.
 To run the crab jobs, make sure you have the permissions to write in DPM.
 The main files are ```crabConfig.py``` and ```serialrun.sh``` <br/>